 So how do you get one of these juicy little titles?
 Here's some tips:

 First of all, you need to decide whether you want a peerage or a knighthood so you know who you need to suck up to.
 If you want a life peerage your man is the Prime Minister, who has the actual final say on non-royal peerages.
 (In theory the PM merely "advises" the Queen, but she is expected to take his advice.)
 Knighthoods are a different matter; the Prime Minister gives her a list, but she is permitted to strike out any name she wishes — and add names, should she so desire.
-As long as you don't do something stupid like cancel Doctor Who
+As long as you don't do something stupid, like cancel Doctor Who,note you should be fine.
+That is if someone nominates you for something first!

 - Win a couple of Olympic medals.

-- This seems to have crystallised over the last few years into a fixed Sliding Scale of Gold Medal-Holding Ennoblement: every member of a British Olympic squad who wins one gold can expect to receive an MBE – the lowest rank within the Order of the British Empire – in the next Honours List, while doubling up on those golds leads to an OBE, the next rank up.
-The rare achievement of accumulating three gold medals over an Olympic career will result in a CBE (e.g. Bradley Wiggins after Beijing '08), and the hallowed realm of four golds or more lands you a KBE (Sir Steve Redgravenote , Sir Matthew Pinsent in Athens '04, Sir Chris Hoy in '08, and after London 2012, Sir Bradley Wiggins and Sir Ben Ainslie), or presumably a damehood should any female athlete ever collect four Olympic titles to convert into a DBE.
+- This seems to have crystallised over the last few years into a fixed Sliding Scale of Gold Medal-Holding Ennoblement: every member of a British Olympic squad who wins one gold can expect to receive an MBE the lowest rank within the Order of the British Empire in the next Honours List,note while doubling up on those golds leads to an OBE, the next rank up.
+The rare achievement of accumulating three gold medals over an Olympic career will result in a CBE (e.g. Bradley Wiggins after Beijing '08), and the hallowed realm of four golds or more lands you a KBE (Sir Steve Redgrave,note Sir Matthew Pinsent in Athens '04, Sir Chris Hoy in '08, and after London 2012, Sir Bradley Wigginsnote and Sir Ben Ainslie).
+This will presumably equal a damehood for Laura Trott, the cyclist who got her fourth gold in Rio 2016, the first British woman to get that number.
 Quite what equivalent quantity of World Championship athletics gold is required to achieve these ranks remains, as yet, unclear.

 - The scale is not yet clear for Paralympic athletes — Dame Tanni-Grey Thompson and Dame Sarah Storey have both won eleven gold medals, but so did David Roberts who is still only a CBE.